VueFileManager/vuefilemanager/README.md

 After these steps, installation will be reseted.

-## Regular Update
+## Update Guide

+### Instructions
-- `Don't forget create backup of your database and storage before make any changes in your production application.`
+`Don't forget create backup of your database and storage before make any changes in your production application.`

-- `If you serve your files in local storage driver pay attention and don't delete your /storage folder`
+`If you serve your files in local storage driver pay attention and don't delete your /storage folder`

 Follow this steps:

 - Make a backup of the .env config file located on your server.
 - Upload and replace all the files on your server with what's inside the app folder.
 - Restore your `.env` config file on your server.

+## Update from 1.7.x to 1.7.7
+If you are upgrading app to 1.7.7 from 1.7.x, make sure you have copied new /vendor folder or if you are using terminal or git, run `composer update` command to update your vendors.

-## Update VueFileManager from 1.6.x to 1.7
+## Update from 1.6.x to 1.7
-`Don't forget create backup of your database and storage before make any changes in your production application.`

 For those, who purchase extended licence, place these lines at the end of your `/.env` file:
 ```